 Pieter Morlion from MORE LION was interviewed by Yannick Verbesselt for Artikel 21 bis, a news platform ran by students journalism.
 Read the article here.

-MORE LION was selected, together with another freelancer, by the SPI (agence de développement pour la province de Liège) to support them on setting up a mobility platform for the region.
+MORE LION was selected - together with part-time freelancer Suzanne Hoadley), by the SPI (agence de développement pour la province de Liège) to support them on setting up a mobility platform for the region.
 MORE LION will share their expertise on the matter, build a strategy together with the SPI, select an appropriate vendor to deliver the platform and overview the realisation.

 We are happy to announce this first collaboration with a government in Wallonia!

 MORE LION was chosen by Oxfam Solidarity Belgium to organise an in-house course on project management and advise on project management processes within the organisation.